Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph Path Likelihood Model

+In practice, all modeled mass-like fields are represented in offset-log variables $x_{i,f}=\ln(M_{i,f}+\varepsilon)$ with a fixed $\varepsilon=0.1$, and the training targets are increments relative to the transported state.
+The current variable transform and merger-transport rule work for only extensive fields.
+Non-extensive quantities may still admit merger transport, but generally through separate prescriptions rather than simple summation, and are not included in the present implementation.
+For this first implementation, we consider only $M_{\rm gas}$ and $M_\star$ in the transport-only backbone.

-The \emph{transport-only} baseline is deterministic and captures primary drifts of extensive fields.
-The GPLM is constructed as a residual network to learn all non-transport increments relative to the transported state.
-In this setup, any improvement beyond transport-only must come from learned residual dynamics conditioned on state and environment.
+The GPLM is constructed as a residual network to learn all additional increments relative to that field-dependent baseline.
+In this setup, any improvement beyond the deterministic backbone must come from learned residual dynamics conditioned on state and environment.
 Notably, host edges do not induce explicit mass exchange.
 Thus, effects such as tidal stripping enter through graph-conditioned residual drift and covariance rather than through a separate transport channel.

-The non-transport increments are conditioned on the transported state and the local graph environment.
-Let $\widetilde{M}_{i}^{(k)}$ denotes the transported baseline mass obtained by applying the transport operator to the progenitors of node $i$ at layer $k$.
-Drift outputs are parameterized in rate units so that nonuniform $\Delta t_k$ can be handled cleanly, but the supervised target remains the residual increment relative to that transported baseline.
+The residual increments are conditioned on the deterministic baseline and the local graph environment.
+Let $\widetilde{M}_{i,f}^{(k)}$ denote the field-dependent baseline mass defined above for field $f$ at node $i$ and layer $k$.
+Drift outputs are parameterized in rate units so that nonuniform $\Delta t_k$ can be handled cleanly, but the supervised target remains the residual increment relative to that baseline.
 For a node $i$ in layer $k$, the dataset stores